aparra/follower_maze/README.md

 ###### Threads
 The input is handled by two main threads *UserClientHandler* and *EventClientHandler*.
 There is not race condition between these threads because they handle different kinds of events.
+Both UserClientHandler and EventClientHandler run in parallel.
+Also there is a thread-pool in each handler to process the requests in parallel.
+In this way there is race condition between the requests processed by each *handler*.
+The data structure was changed to guarantee consistency in the data, now the system uses a ConcurrentHashMap to store data such as *session* and *events*.
-Both UserClientHandler and EventClientHandler run in parallell, but the connections received by each handler runs in a single-thread.
-It causes slower performance but not generates race condition in handlers and it is easier to test.
-This solution have supported the input, but it can be improved using a multi-thread handler implemented using a thread-pool (if all requests are handled by a new thread, there will a problem to manage the threads).
+The size of each thread-pool was configured to 10 threads, it means that we could have max 10 threads in parallel.
+The idea is create a limit for the processing to avoid problem with the number of threads (if all requests are handled by a new thread, there will a problem to manage the threads).
+This size can be changed through the *sizePool attribute* in each handler.

 ###### Improvements
-* Implement a thread-pool in each handlers to process to provide parallel processing
 * Change the solution to use actors using [akka](http://akka.io/)